-The day, established by a United Nations General Assembly resolution adopted last year, seeks to build on this legacy and reaffirm “the relevance of multilateralism and international law”.
-With that goal in mind on the said day, April 24th, the UN held a discussion about the challenges facing those dedicated to a rules-based world order and how to renew commitments to the UN Charter.
+The day, established by a United Nations General Assembly resolution adopted last year, seeks to build on this legacy and reaffirm ‘the relevance of multilateralism and international law’.
+With that goal in mind on the said day, 24 April, the UN held a discussion (PDF) about the challenges facing those dedicated to a rules-based world order and how to renew commitments to the UN Charter.

-As the first Secretary-General of the League of Nations, Sir Eric Drummond (1919-1933) played a crucial role in the conceptualisation of the International Civil Service.
-The Encyclopedia Britannica maintains, his chief aim was to “build up a strictly international institution in which it was understood from the first that all officials were to act independently from their own national authorities” and “to establish the organization on a basis of unimpeachable solidarity”.
+As the first Secretary-General of the League of Nations from 1919 to 1933, Sir Eric Drummond played a crucial role in the conceptualisation of the international civil service.
+The Encyclopedia Britannica maintains that his chief aim was to ‘build up a strictly international institution in which it was understood from the first that all officials were to act independently from their own national authorities’ and ‘to establish the organization on a basis of unimpeachable solidarity’.
 A recent book pays tribute to this pioneer and his legacy.

-But it was Dag Hammarskjöld, the UN’s second Secretary-General (1953-1961), who elaborated the concept.
+But it was Dag Hammarskjöld, the UN’s second Secretary-General (from 1953 to 1961), who elaborated the concept.
 He set lasting standards that survive to this day.
 At the core of his ethics were integrity, loyalty to the principles of the UN Charter, independence from any national or regional interests and the courage to uphold these values.

 After eight years in office, in his last speech to the staff on 10 September 1961 – reproduced as an appendix in this publication – he summed up the continued challenge as follows:

 What is at stake is a basic question of principle: Is the Secretariat to develop as an international secretariat, with the full independence contemplated in Article 100 of the Charter, or is it to be looked upon as an inter-governmental – not international – secretariat providing merely the necessary administrative services for a conference machinery?
 This is a basic question and the answer to it affects not only the working of the Secretariat but the whole of the future of international relations.